oliveira-andre-unilu/Extractional_Documentation/docs/System Overview/Tools.md

 #### How to use this tool

-To use this tool, you will need to firstly click on the \"Merge PDF Files\" text field on the left side of the screen.
+To use this tool, you will need to firstly click on the `Merge PDF Files` text field on the left side of the screen.
 You will then be presented with the following screen:

 ![image](../img/Screenshots/Tools/PDF_Merging_overview.png){width="1000"}